aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04b-fabric-lake-lab.md

 In this lab, you will perform:

-+ Exercise 1: Create a workspace
++ Exercise 1: Select the workspace
 + Exercise 2: Create a lakehouse
 + Exercise 3: Ingest data
 + Exercise 4: Query data in a lakehouse